head — Font Header Table

 |uint32||magicNumber||Set to 0x5F0F3CF5.|

-Bit 3: Force ppem to integer values for all internal scaler math; may use fractional ppem sizes if this bit is clear;
+Bit 3: Force ppem to integer values for all internal scaler math; may use fractional ppem sizes if this bit is clear.
+It is strongly recommended that this be set in hinted fonts.

 Bit 5: This bit is not used in OpenType, and should not be set in order to ensure compatible behavior on all platforms.
 If set, it may result in different behavior for vertical layout in some platforms.
 (See Apple’s specification for details regarding behavior in Apple platforms.)